afnom/missing-semester/_2024/using_cli_tools_for_work.md

 ### Observability

 [^1]: When getting started with Kubernetes, you will likely only be deploying pods with a single container.
 You may wish to use multiple containers for e.g. initialising some shared resources needed by a container (see [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), or for exporting metrics or other data from a running container (see [sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).

+[^2]: For some compiled languages e.g. [Rust](https://www.rust-lang.org/), the compilation process is a form of static analysis, whereas interpreted language such as Python need separate tools for this.